Take Your Car in for a Tune-up

 We all hope that our holiday road trips are safe and without any troubles, but sometimes life just happens.
-Be prepared by dressing warmly and keeping a car emergency kit in your trunk.
+Be prepared by dressing warmly and keeping a car emergency kit stuffed with a durable led flashlight, warm blanket, pocket knife, and many other essential objects in your trunk.
 Some must-have items in your kit include:

 - Small First Aid Kit